rheactive/simple_3d_scene/README.md

 # Simple 3D scene from scratch

+## Update 2022-12-21

-Update: Remade with triangles and some (almost) good lighting.
+Remade with triangles and some (almost) good lighting.

 ![Projection scheme](./images/screenshot7.png)